gutenbergtools/gutenbergsite/site/help/new_website.md

 ### Items that will not be fixed
 1. Wiki "user" pages.
 These have not been maintained, and are no longer part of the site.
 Archived pages are likely available at the Wayback machine, https://wayback.archive.org -- first enter the URL (such as https://www.gutenberg.org or a more specific link), then select the date of the archive snapshot to view the removed page.
 2. Translated pages.
 These have not been maintained, and are no longer part of the site.
-The Wayback machine, again, should have archived copies.
+The Wayback machine, again, likely has archived copies.
 3. Mobile site (http://m.gutenberg.org) was retired, since the new website is responsive for smaller screens and has all the same functionality.
 This retirement was originally planned to happen later, but the site was unmaintained and had some issues that forced early retirement.
 4. "My Kindle's experimental browser can no longer connect."
 Status: We don't know what to do with this, since the site works with other browsers.
 5. "Your app is broken."
 Project Gutenberg does not have, and has never had, an app.
 Project Gutenberg eBooks require no special apps to read, just the regular Web browsers or eBook readers that are included with computers and mobile devices.
 No app is required to enjoy Project Gutenberg eBooks.
 IF YOU ARE HAVING TROUBLE WITH AN APP, it is not an app from Project Gutenberg.
 Any support/fixes will need to come from whoever made the app.